GRADUATE PUBLIC, NONPROFIT, AND COMMUNITY LEADERSHIP CERTIFICATE

 Prospective students for programs other than the MA in Political Science with emphasis in Politics and Public Policy should verify with their proposed graduate program to determine the number of credit hours that may be accepted for transfer credit for other MA degrees.

-Individuals who are not currently admitted students seeking the graduate Public, Nonprofit, and Community Leadership Certificate would use the “quick admit” feature online or the extended studies admissions form previously developed by the College of Liberal Arts and Sciences.
+Individuals who are not currently admitted students seeking the graduate Public, Nonprofit, and Community Leadership Certificate would use the “admit” feature online or the extended studies admissions form.

 9 credit hours must be successfully completed with a grade of B- or better.
-All courses are currently offered in the extended studies format at the University Center at Chaparral and on the Fort Lewis College campus in Durango, CO.
+All courses are currently offered in the extended studies format at the CU Denver South and on the Fort Lewis College campus in Durango, CO.

 - PSCI 5324: Politics, Public Policy, and Leadership